Wilbur J. Cohen Building History

 Charles Z. Klauder, a Philadelphia based architect with a national reputation for Gothic Revival architecture, designed the building.
 Klauder’s intent for the design was to reference both the Egyptian Revival and Art Deco styles.
 In addition, the building exhibits characteristics of Stripped Classicism, such as the formal symmetry and classical arrangement commonly found in government buildings of the era.
 The front of the Wilbur J. Cohen Federal Building, which faces Independence Avenue and the National Mall, is sheathed in a buff limestone.
 A less expensive yellow brick with limestone trim was used to clad the rest of the building.
 The building’s interior is predominately utilitarian; however, the first floor includes bronze art deco decoration and green marble cladding.
 Tours of the building are available through Voice of America.

 Wilbur J. Cohen

 In 1988, the Social Security Building was renamed in honor of Wilbur Joseph Cohen (1913- 87), a famous government official and public affairs educator.
 Cohen had a long career in government, working in 1934-35 at the Committee for Economic Security, then moving to the Social Security Administration where he stayed until 1956.
-Except for brief periods in academia, he continued government work at U.S. Department of Health, Education and Welfare (HEW) until 1969, when he returned to teaching.
+Except for brief periods in academia, he continued government work at the U.S. Department of Health, Education and Welfare (HEW) until 1969, when he returned to teaching.
 He was the author of numerous books and articles on social security, social policy issues and the New Deal.

 The peak of Cohen’s government service came during the Johnson Administration when he served as Secretary of the Department of Health, Education and Welfare (HEW).
 At HEW, Cohen was instrumental in enactment of the Medicare program in 1965.
 In addition to being a government official and educator, he was a political and policy advocate, working to expand social welfare programs.